vivekthakyal/html5-canvas-bouncing-balls/README.md

 html5-canvas-bouncing-balls
 ===========================

-A simple animation of random bouncing balls.
+A simple animation of random bouncing balls implemented using HTML5 <canvas>.